vishnumuthu/procamcalib_proj/README.md

 Because *Human* is **perfectible** and **error-prone**, because *Science* should be **open** and **flow** and because *cogito ergo sum*.

 #### Status
+This is my status, and Sik is changing stuff !!

+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!
+This is my status, and Sik is changing stuff !!

 Project folder structure